Quick user guide

 Tip

-The way import from file works is that Rundata-net takes a list of signatures and creates a single search rule for all of them.
-If you have just a couple of signatures, which you would like to import or visualize, then you can enter them directly in the program.
-You do not put them into a file.
-You need to add a search rule Signature with operator matches expression and write your signatures in form signature 1$|signature 2$|signature 3$, i.e. list of signatures suffixed by $ symbol and separated by |.
-Why there is symbol $ after each signature?
-Consider a regular expression search with value Öl 1.
-Such a search yields 11 inscriptions and can be interpreted as find all inscriptions where signature contains Öl 1.
-If we however add $ symbol to the end of signature, i.e. Öl 1$, then the search rule is interpreted as find all inscriptions where signature ends with Öl 1.
+When importing from a file, Rundata-net processes a list of signatures and creates a single search rule for all of them.
+If you only have a few signatures to import, you can enter them directly.
+There’s no need to put them into a file.
+Instead, add a search rule Signature with operator matches expression, and enter your signatures in the format signature 1$|signature 2$|signature 3$, i.e. a list of signatures suffixed by $ symbol and separated by |.
+Why is three a $ symbol after each signature?
+Consider a regular expression search with the value Öl 1.
+Such a search yields 11 inscriptions and can be interpreted as find all inscriptions where the signature contains Öl 1.
+However, if we add a $ symbol to the end of the signature, i.e. Öl 1$, the search rule is interpreted as find all inscriptions where the signature ends with Öl 1.
 Only a single inscription matches this criteria.
-More details about regular expressions search is provided in Searching section.
+More details about regular expressions searches are provided in the Searching section.

 Special symbols